AnqiLee/walmart-ticket-service/README.md

 }
 ```

-3- Reserve and commit a specific group of held seats for a customer
+3- Reserve and commit a specific group of held seats for a customer.

 ```
 POST - http://localhost:8080/ticketservice/reserve